wouterken/itsi/gems/server/lib/itsi/server/config/options/workers.md

 prev: /features
 weight: 1
 ---
 Itsi is a preforking server.
-It can run as a single process or in cluster mode.
+It can run as either a single process or in clustered mode.
 You can switch between the two without downtime.

 ## Configuration File